 The most common symptoms associated with keratoconus are:

 - Irregular astigmatism

 - Progressive loss of distance vision

 - Light sensitivity and glare

 Most often, keratoconus is a hereditary condition.
 However, the weakening of corneal tissue (keratoconus) can be caused by several factors, including exposure to UV light, chronic eye irritation, imbalance of enzymes within the cornea, years of using poorly fitted contacts, extreme eye rubbing, and complications following eye surgery.

-At Solomon Eye Physicians and Surgeons, our experts provide the most advanced keratoconus treatments for each stage of the disease.
+At Solomon Eye Physicians & Surgeons, our experts provide the most advanced keratoconus treatments for each stage of the disease.
 Most patients with early keratoconus can obtain clear vision with eyeglasses or contacts; however, once the disease progresses enough, those will no longer help.
 Fortunately, there are remarkable options available to continue to maintain vision:

 Corneal Collagen Cross-Linking (CXL) – Also called UV riboflavin CXL, corneal cross-linking is a painless procedure that is performed on an outpatient basis.
 UV riboflavin CXL involves the use of riboflavin eye drops (Vitamin B2) in combination with ultraviolet light to promote the growth of collagen cross-links within the damaged cornea.
 It is believed that restoration of corneal collagen links strengthens the corneal tissue, thereby preventing the development of the misshapen "cone-like" cornea associated with keratoconus.